Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/Azure-Certified-Device/ACD_Get-Started-Template.md

 -   Include the steps on how to interact with devices (telemetry, Direct Methods and Cloud to Device Communication)

 <a name="AzureIoTCentral"></a>
-# Step 5: Connect to Azure IoT Central
+# Step 5: Connect to Azure IoT Central [“Required for Plug-and-play program; Optional otherwise”]

 Describe how to connect to Azure IoT Central.
 To configure a device to connect to Azure IoT Central you need the following.